markkod/kaggle-football-prediction/blog_post.md

     return model
 ```

-After creating this new model we needed to find the best possible learning rate and dropout rate for our model.
+After creating this new model we needed to find the best possible learning rate and dropout rate and the hidden layer size for our model.
 This was done again using grid search.

 ```python
 learning_rates = [1e-3, 5e-3, 1e-4, 5e-4, 1e-5, 1e-6]